redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 Key features of the Tuskar-UI include:

-*   **Overcloud management** Plan and deploy your overcloud entirely through the UI.
+*   **Overcloud management** Plan and deploy your Overcloud entirely through the UI.
 *   **Node management:** Create an inventory of nodes through direct user input or bulk CSV upload.
 Use auto-discovery to have node attributes filled in for you.
 View summary statistics of current node usage, and detailed historical statistics for specific nodes.
 *   **Role management:** Manage and update the flavors and images used by the compute, controller, object storage, and block storage roles.
-*   **History:** View historical information about the overcloud deployment, as well as historical usage statistics for provisioned nodes.
+*   **History:** View historical information about the Overcloud deployment, as well as historical usage statistics for provisioned nodes.

 ## Quick Install